ibm-cloud-docs/power-iaas/global-replication-service.md

 {{site.data.keyword.attribute-definition-list}}

-# Managing Global replication service
+# Managing global replication service
 {: #getting-started-GRS}

+Disasters are unplanned events that cause severe damage, incur a loss to our business, and affect all organizations.
+Since most workloads nowadays run on cloud infrastructure, it’s essential to have robust and resilient cloud infrastructure that is prepared to handle these catastrophic hits and have minimal impact on business.
+{: shortdesc}

 The {{site.data.keyword.powerSysFull}} provides a set of APIs that can enable disaster recovery (DR) solution for your virtual server instances.
-The storage replication uses the Global Mirror Change volume technology.
-{: shortdesc}
+IBM Cloud infrastructure internally uses Global Mirror Change Volume (GMCV) as storage technology that provides asynchronous replication, and advance network configuration for fast data transfer.

+A new resource `Volume Group` is introduced to enable, disable, and manage storage replication consistency group.
+Volume group holds the set of volumes that needs to be recovered at the time of disaster.
+To make the volume DR capable, you must add the volume in the volume group.
+Failover and failback operations are triggered by using the volume group start and stop operations.

-Global replication service (GRS) aims not to automate the complete DR solution end to end but to provide API and CLI interfaces to create the recipe for the DR solution.
+GRS aims to automate the complete DR solution and provide the API and CLI interfaces to create the recipe for the DR solution.
 GRS currently does not have any user interface.
-{:note:}

 <!-- <LBS link goes here > -->

 The scope of the GRS service is to create and manage replicated resources that include the following items:
-- Volume-based asynchronous storage replication that uses volume-groups (consistency groups).
+- Volume lifecycle operations support on replicated volumes.
 - APIs to manage volume groups through create, update, delete, start, and stop operations.
-- Volume lifecycle operations support for mirrored volumes.
-- Management of virtual server instance lifecycle operations with mirrored volumes.
+- Virtual server instance life-cycle operations by using replicated volumes.
+- Onboard auxiliary volume on secondary site for volume recovery.

-## Locations that supports Global replication service
+## Locations that support global replication service
 {: #locations-GRS}

 You can use the GRS location APIs to determine the locations that support storage replication and their mapped location.
-For more information, see [GRS Location API docs (dummy link)]().
+For more information, see [all disaster recovery locations supported by Power System Virtual Server](/apidocs/power-cloud#pcloud-locations-disasterrecovery-getall).

 ## Pricing for Global replication service
 {: #pricing-GRS}

+When you create a replicated-enabled volume, GRS creates the following four copies of volumes in the storage backend for the replication relationship:
+- Master volume on primary site
+- Master change volume on primary site to store changes
+- Auxiliary volume on secondary site
+- Auxiliary change volume on secondary site to store changes.

+You are charged from the location where you create a replication-enabled volume.
+No charges for the auxiliary volume from the remote site.

-GRS involves duplication of storage volumes across sites.
-The replication-enabled volumes are charged based on following components:
+The volume of size `X GB` is charged based on following two components:
-- Volume infrastructure cost
-- Replication capability cost

-The following scenarios explain how the volume infrastructure cost and the replication capability cost are calculated:
-- When both primary and secondary sites are up, and running
-- When there is one site failure

-### Pricing details when both primary and secondary sites are running
-{: #pricing-both-sites-up}

-When both primary and secondary sites are up and running the pricing is calculated as follows:
-- Volume infrastructure cost: When you create a replication of disk of size `X GB` on the primary site, a disk space of `2X GB` from the primary site is charged based on your tier selection.
-No charges are applicable for auxiliary volumes from the mapped replication site.
+- The master volume is charged 2x size based on its Tier under the existing part numbers for Tier 1 and Tier 3.
-- Replication capability cost: You are charged `$Y/GB` for the `X GB` of the disk that is replicated from the primary site by using a new part number `GLOBAL_REPLICATION_STORAGE_GIGABYTE_HOURS`.
+- Replication capability cost is charged $Y/GB under a new part number "GLOBAL_REPLICATION_STORAGE_GIGABYTE_HOURS" that is independent of volume tier.

-### Pricing details when one of the site fails
-{: #pricing-one-site-down}

-Consider a scenario where a site (site 1) fails due to a catastrophe.
-The other site (site 2) is up and running, and metering is possible from site 2.
-The pricing details for site 2 are calculated as follows:
-- Volume infrastructure cost:
-    - When you create a replication of disk of size `X GB` on the site 2, a disk space of `2X GB` from the site 2 is charged based on your tier selection.
-    - When site 1 is down, auxiliary volumes are charged for a double size, as you do not pay for corresponding master volumes on site 1.
-- Replication capability cost:  You do not pay any charge for any replication-enabled volume in the site 2 when the site 1 is down.
+Upon a site failure due to a catastrophe, metering is not available from the failed site.
+The auxiliary volumes are charged from remote site for its 2x size based on its tier.
+There is no replication capability cost for any replication-enabled volume.

 ## Setting up the Global replication service
 {: #configure-GRS}

 The GRS involves two sites where storage replication is enabled.
 These two sites are fixed and mapped into one-to-one relationship mode in both directions.
-When you create a replication-enabled volume that uses {{site.data.keyword.powerSys_notm}} APIs on site 1, two volumes are created in the background:
+These two sites are fixed and are in replication partnership in both directions.

-1. One volume is the master (primary) volume on the storage controller of site 1.
+You can create a replication-enabled volume from any site, the site from where the request is initiated contains the master volume and play the role of master.
+The remote site is auxiliary and contain an auxiliary volume.
-2. Another volume is called auxiliary volume on the connected storage controller of site 2.

-    In this scenario, site 1 is the primary site as it has a master (primary) volume, and the site 2 is the secondary site with an auxiliary volume.
-The following table explains how the primary and secondary sites are considered concerning volume creation:
+The following table explains how to determine the primary and secondary site based on replication-enabled volume creation:

 |Replication-enabled volume creation site|Primary site (master volume)|Secondary site (auxiliary volume)|
 |-------------------------------------|----------------------------|---------------------------------|